 Molasses cookies for those who need chewy quarantine comfort.
 Yes, if you eat a lot of these you will gain weight but it’ll all come off when the gyms reopen sometime in the distant future.
 So enjoy and be at one with your molasses based love handles!

 The great thing about these cookies (besides the fact that almost everyone likes them) is that they’re easy and fast.
-I simplified the spice list by calling for pumpkin pie spice, similar to “cake spice” (which can be substituted) providing a variety of flavor in one convenient location which you then just top off with ginger and a little optional grated nutmeg.
+I simplified the spice list by calling for pumpkin pie spice, similar to “cake spice” (which can also be used) providing a variety of flavor in one convenient location which you then just top off with ginger and a little optional grated nutmeg.

-This is a conventional cookie recipe except for one little tweak.
+This is a conventional molasses cookie recipe except for one little tweak.
 That would be stirring in the white sugar at the end.
 By not creaming it with the molasses, brown sugar and egg you will end up with some caramelized crunch in the finished product, a bit like my Bourbon Balls.

 Another thing to remember is to use Grandma’s Molasses or something like it.
 Blackstrap will be too bitter and will overwhelm the spices.
 You could also substitute Steen’s Cane Syrup which has the same consistency.